-Graduate assistantships provide students with opportunities to engage in meaningful, career-related academic activities that support the University’s commitment to offering experiential education.
+Graduate Assistantships provide students with opportunities to engage in meaningful, career-related activities that support the University’s commitment to support and enhance the graduate student experience.

 About Graduate Assistantships

 - Provide graduate students with practical experiential education related to their career interests

 - Allow graduate students to concentrate more fully on their studies (rather than outside employment)

 - Provide support for programmatic and academic needs at the University